vbsreenu/Illumina-CoVID19-RefMap/README.md

 This copies bam and consensus files to  /home4/nCov/Sreenu/ClimbData/CVR-Illumina-Batch7b folder, renames them and chnages the consensus fasta header appropriately

-Upload this entire folder to CLIMB
+Upload this entire folder to CLIMB.
+[Instruction can be found here]((https://docs.covid19.climb.ac.uk/upload-instructions)